Xamla/rosvita-documentation/Robot_Configuration.rst

 Now, you can start ROS by pressing the button **Start ROS** in the top bar.
 The roscore, the robot_state_publisher, the move_group, the xamlaJointMonitor, and several other nodes are started.
 An overview of the started processes can be obtained by clicking on the blue-highlighted Xamla symbol and selecting the menu item **Monitoring** there.
-If everything works fine, a green **GO** replaces the warning message on the top right and the path planning can begin.
+If everything works fine, after a few seconds a green **GO** replaces the warning message on the top right and the path planning can begin.

 .. figure:: images/Monitoring_View.png

    Figure 3.2  Monitoring View

-If instead the message **Heartbeat failure** appears next to the warning triangle, clicking on this warning opens the overview of the system status, i.e. of all processes that have been started.
+If instead the message **Heartbeat failure** appears next to the warning triangle and stays there for more than a few seconds, clicking on this warning opens the overview of the system status, i.e. of all processes that have been started.
 Moreover, hovering above this warning shows the status (**GO** or **NOGO**) of all nodes.
 This individual node status can also be seen when looking at the heartbeat output in the bottom pane.
 By clicking on the **Restart** button in the top bar, which now replaces the **Start ROS** button, ROS will be restarted.